 I am a Visiting Assistant Professor in Science and Technology Studies at Boston College.
-Trained as a historian of science, my research focuses on the history of women and gender in modern science.
+Trained as a historian of science, my research focuses on the history of the modern life sciences and women and gender in science.

-Currently, I am working on a book about gender and graduate education in zoology during the nineteenth and twentieth centuries.
+Currently, I am working on a book about masculinity and experimental zoology during the nineteenth and twentieth centuries.
 My next project is about radical feminist biology in the postwar US.

 My research has been supported by fellowships from the American Philosophical Society, the Smithsonian Institution, the Consortium for History of Science, Technology, and Medicine, the Huntington Library, the Charles Warren Center for Studies in American History, and the Social Science Research Council.